-

 What about “green gas”, offsetting, and other environmental claims?

-Supporting an energy company that is genuinely helping to build new renewables is one way we can help reduce our carbon footprints.
+Supporting an energy company that is genuinely helping to build new renewables is one way we can help reduce our carbon footprints in the longer term.
 Increasing the amount of renewables in the electricity grid will bring down the average footprint per KWh, which will feed into our carbon calculator and help all of us reach our carbon targets.

 Why aren’t green tariffs counted as zero carbon?